Transmutable/bink/README.md

 ### What `DataModel` and `DataCollection` provide:

+The code snippet above doesn't use dynamic data so it doesn't need `DataModel` or `DataCollection`.
+Here's what those classes do:

 - Manage a shared data structure for key/value maps (models) and ordered lists (collections)
-- Wrap logic for communicating with services like remote APIs or local storage
+- Wrap logic for communicating with services like remote web APIs or local storage
 - Provide data change events so that the UI can react

 ## Use Bink in your projects